 To burn a token or an NFT is to destroy it.

-Each NFT may be considered a collectible, since it is unique and has more or less rare features.
+Each NFT may be a collectible since it is unique and has more or less rare features.

 A person who tends to ape in NFT projects.